brianhuster/dirvish-git.nvim/README.md

 # Introduction
 [vim-dirvish-git.lua](https://github.com/brianhuster/vim-dirvish-git.lua) is a plugin for Vim 8+ and Neovim that provides Gitsigns integration for [vim-dirvish](https://github.com/justinmk/vim-dirvish) by Justin M. Keyes.
 Inspired by [vim-dirvish-git](https://github.com/kristijanhusak/vim-dirvish-git) by Kristijan Husak.

+> Note: This plugin is still in development.
+Use at your own risk.

 # Installation
 This plugin requires :
 - A Vim 8.2.1054+ with `+lua` feature or Neovim 0.5.0+.